richClubb/adventofcode/2023/day05/Languages.md

 A lot smoother than I'd anticipated.
 The use of the rayon crate and the 'par_iter' function was beautiful.
 I like Rust a lot.

-I don't like rust's import system.
-It's really clunky and very frustrating.
+~~I don't like rust's import system.
+It's really clunky and very frustrating.~~ I take that back, it was a skill issue.

 ## Zig